organisciak/dissertation/document/5_design_objective.md

 ## Discussion

- > __RQ1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?
+ > __RQ 2.1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?

 With regard to the design space question, the start of this chapter explored the possibilities for collection task design, and looked at promising past works such as games-based tasks [@eickhoff_increasing_2012; @ahn_labeling_2004] and bonus-based payment manipulations [@mason_financial_2010].

 The approaches that were chosen to be pursued focused on attention and awareness, measuring how design can refocus attention on instructions, inform workers of problems, or push workers to more instinctual forms of contribution.
 The lower performance of contributions in the time-limited interface without sufficiently compelling improvements in time (except perhaps in the tagging condition) and satisfaction suggests to future work is better focused on the former types of task design.

- > __RQ2__: Is there a significant difference in the quality of crowd contributions for the same task collected through different collection interfaces?
+ > __RQ 2.2__: Is there a significant difference in the quality of crowd contributions for the same task collected through different collection interfaces?

 With regard to the primary data question, this chapter shows that a notable degree of data influence exists in the design of the task.
 The type of design manipulations that are fruitful vary based on the needs of the workers, and are worthy of discussion here.